TechnoJays/robot2024/README.md

           (if you have the misfortune to be using Windows and possibly follow [this page] for more instructions on supporting different python versions
 * [pipenv] is useful for dependency management for this project as well
-    * `pipenv --python 3.11` to create a python 3.11 environment for this project
+    * `` to create a python 3.11 environment for this project
     * `pipenv install -r requirements.txt` to setup this project in the created virtualenv
     * `pipenv shell` to enter the environment for this project
     * `pip install tox` to install tox in the environment